douglasgreen/outlines/computer_science.md

 ## Chapter 10: Web Development

-Welcome!
 In this chapter, Chapter 10, we're diving into the exciting world of **Web Development**.
 Ever wonder how the websites and apps you use every day are built?
 That's what web development is all about – the process of creating everything from simple online pages to complex interactive applications.
 We'll explore the two main sides of this world: the **front-end**, which is what you see and interact with in your browser, and the **back-end**, the hidden engine that powers it all.
 Ready?
 Let's get started.

 First up, let's understand the basics of **how the web works**.
 Imagine the internet as a huge network connecting computers globally.
 Web development uses this network.
 At its heart is the **client-server model**.